 Outdoor areas to be used by the public (e.g. patios).

-Restaurants, banquet facilities and large scale tourism uses are not permitted within a Prime Agriculture Designated area.
+ix) Restaurants, banquet facilities and large scale tourism uses that are permitted by way of an amendment to this Plan shall be subject to Site Plan Control.

-agricultural
+Small Scale Micro-breweries

+Small-scale micro-breweries may be permitted as an agricultural related use subject to the following policies:

+Small-scale micro-breweries where the grain and

+agricultural products are grown exclusively on site as a secondary use to the farming operation shall be subject to the applicable farm winery policies.

+Small-scale micro-breweries where the grain and

+agricultural products are locally grown shall be subject

+to the applicable estate winery policies.

+Small-scale micro-breweries over 300 square metres

+of building area will be subject to the applicable estate

+winery policies with the exception that the crops

+required shall be related to beer production.

 Where the policy direction in this Plan regarding the requirement for locally grown fruit conflicts with Provincial regulations and/or policies as established by the Province or by any agency of the province such as the Liquor Control Board of Ontario then those regulations and/or policies shall prevail.